MrHedmad/kerblam/README.md

 - Run `docker build --tag <name_of_makefile> .` to build the container;
 - Run `docker run --rm -it -v ./data:/data <name_of_makefile>`.

-If you have your docker container `COPY . .` and have `ENTRYPOINT make`, you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment).
+If you have your docker container `COPY . .` and have `ENTRYPOINT make` (or `ENTRYPOINT bash`), you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment).

 > :warning: When writing Dockerfiles, remember to `.dockerignore` the
 > `./data/` folder, as it will be linked at runtime to `/data/`.